cplusplus/concepts-ts/README.md

 An earlier version of the specification can be found in the `html` directory;
 it was written in HTML using a Javascript/CSS framework for formatting.
 This is *not* the current version of the document.

+This is a rewrite of the n4205 branch into Latex based on the previous rewrite of the master branch.